Armandulis/Unit-Testing-In-PHP/README.md

 But that's okay, as long as we get at least 80%.
 Note that you will have to make changes to the controller.

 ## xdebug
 If you want to see code coverage, i highly suggest installing xdebug.
-This will display you (un)covered lines.
+This will display to you (un)covered lines.
 1. Install xdebug: `$ pecl install xdebug`
 2. Open your `php.ini` file mine was in `/usr/local/etc/php/8.0/php.ini`
 3. Find `[xdebug]` -> if it's not there, just add it